dd32/td-gh-ex/readme.txt

 	4. imagesLoaded script (http://imagesloaded.desandro.com/) licensed under MIT

 Images used in Theme Screenshot
-	1. Pixabay (http://pixabay.com/) Free photos for commercial and personal works
+	1. Pixabay (http://pixabay.com/it/home-office-workstation-ufficio-336373/) Free photos for commercial and personal works
+	2. Pixabay (http://pixabay.com/it/iphone-6-apple-ios-iphone-ios-8-458153/) Free photos for commercial and personal works
+	3. Pixabay (http://pixabay.com/it/servizio-computer-riparazione-428540/) Free photos for commercial and personal works
+	4. Pixabay (http://pixabay.com/it/notebook-portatile-lavoro-pc-405755/) Free photos for commercial and personal works
+	5. Pixabay (http://pixabay.com/it/tastiera-apple-ingresso-tasti-338510/) Free photos for commercial and personal works
+	6. Pixabay (http://pixabay.com/it/notebook-penne-stilografiche-penna-428293/) Free photos for commercial and personal works
+	7. Pixabay (http://pixabay.com/it/iphone-modello-mockup-mock-up-500291/) Free photos for commercial and personal works

 == Translation ==
 Annina Free theme is translation ready.